redbluesquare/DevOps-Course-Workshop-Module-11-Security/part_1.md

 It exposes one GET endpoint, WeatherForecast, which will return a randomly generated weather forecast for the next five days.
 As you'll be building on this code, it's recommended that you [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the repository like you did for workshops 7 and 8.

-You don't need to worry too much about what the code is doing for now, however you should be able to build and run the app.
-If you are running the app in GitPod, you should find these steps are run for you, and the relevant page has already opened.
+You don't need to worry too much about what the code is doing for now.
+However, you should be able to build and run the app.

-> If you are using GitPod and the page hasn't opened, follow the instructions below to run the app and visit the relevant page on the 5001 port with /swagger/index.html after the address.
+> If you are running the app in GitPod, you should find these steps are automatically run for you, and the relevant page has already opened.
+If not, follow the instructions below to run the app and visit the relevant page on the 5000 port with `/swagger/index.html` after the hostname.

-1. Run `dotnet build` from the terminal in the WeatherForecast folder.
+With Docker, run `docker compose up --build` from a terminal in the WeatherForecast folder.
+The `--build` option will be important to pick up code changes later.

-2. Run `dotnet run` from the terminal in the WeatherForecast folder.
+If you'd like to run the app directly instead, run `dotnet build` and then `dotnet run` from a terminal in the WeatherForecast folder.

-3. Go to <http://localhost:5001/swagger/index.html> in the browser.
+Either way, you should now be able to visit <http://localhost:5000/swagger/index.html> in a browser.
 This loads a [Swagger UI](https://swagger.io/tools/swagger-ui/) page.

 Swagger UI is a useful tool to test API endpoints.
 To test this API click the "/WeatherForecast" row then "Try it out" then "Execute".
 You should then be able to see the response from the endpoint.